 What does the storage unit business charge for rent at each location?
 If you find that for the same size unit, let's say a 10′ by 10′, one is renting at $120 per month and the other is $70 per month, wouldn't you rather attend the higher rent auction?
 It is possible the items may be better inside.

-Here is an example of how this works for our large family: We try and make it to both because of the great advantage of the possiblilty of gettting a unit for $1.
+Here is a past example of how this works for our large family: We try and make it to both because of the great advantage of the possibility of getting a unit for $1.
 Try to follow me, it gets interesting!

 Responsible 16 year old child (still in driving school, so no license yet) with his cell phone and 12 year old child have been dropped off at bowling on time.
 Dad is at the smaller auction alone.
 Mom, 14 year old child and baby in the front carrier are at the larger auction, which is a caravan auction.
 See here for more information on that type of auction.
 Responsible 18 year old child is at home with 5 and 6 year olds.
 Dad's auction will be over quick, he will lock it/them up and call Mom to see where the caravan is at and join Mom at the larger auction.
 Mom and baby join boys at bowling.
 Dad and the 14 year old finish the larger auction.
 With our large family, we can be in four places at one time!